-Japan is beautiful in a strange way, and some of their customs are well…let’s just say a little peculiar.
+Japan is beautiful in a strange way, and some of Japanese customs are well…let’s just say a little peculiar.
 But there’s nothing we don’t love about this bizarrely beautiful country.

 1) If you’ve got a cold coming, beware

 The Japanese find the idea of blowing noses in public simply repellent.
 So, if must blow your nose, do it as discreetly as possible.
 And while we’re on the subject, they also find handkerchiefs disgusting, so good luck blowing your nose!
 It’s quite a challenging feat.